neufang/nDegreeFriends/README.md

 torsten omid    1
 ....
 ```
-We can see record on friends of one use are aggregated together, then following the *Transitive Relation*, we can build pairs
+We can see the friends of one user are aggregated.
+Then following the *Transitive Relation*, we can build pairs
 of friends in any degree with `friends_linker.py`.
 (Regarding [Six degrees of separation](http://en.wikipedia.org/wiki/Six_degrees_of_separation), intensive
 running of the friend-matching is not necessary.)